-Republica: Temple of Color and Sound is a multi-modal arts project reimagining the past, present and future of the Gulf Coast region of North America.
+Republica: Temple of Color and Sound is a multi-modal conceptual framework reimagining the past, present and future of the Gulf Coast region of North America.
 Inspired by early revolts in the Louisiana Colony such as the 1729 Natchez/Bambara revolt, the 1795 plot at Pointe Coupee and the 1811 German Coast Uprising, the largest slave revolt in United States History.
-Republica: Temple of Color and Sound reimagines the 1811 revolt as a successful uprising of Black||Indigenous peoples.
-A physical and existential site of aesthetic freedom, Republica: Temple of Color and Sound has been presented in exhibition at “Welcome to the Afrofuture” during Miami Art Week, New Museum’s residency program, Ideas City and the New Orleans African American Museum.
+Republica: Temple of Color and Sound reimagines the 1811 revolt as a successful uprising of Black||Indigenous peoples resulting in a free territory held into perpetuity.

+Republica: Temple of Color and Sound has been presented in exhibition at “Welcome to the Afrofuture” during Miami Art Week, New Museum’s residency program, Ideas City and the New Orleans African American Museum.
 Both iterations of Republica :Temple of Color and Sound received enthusiastic reviews in Sugarcane Magazine and most recently PIN-UP magazine.

 A vehicle of the theory’s itinerant philosophy, Temple of Color and Sound is a mobile gathering, learning, ritual and performance space dedicated to the memory and principles embodied by the 1811 rebellion .
 Its proprietor is a woman named Maryam de Capita channeled by Kristina Kay Robinson.